The Mississippi River and the Central Avenue Bridge in Minneapolis.

 Contributing writer

-Minneapolis is a vibrant and diverse city and is known for its more than 10,000 lakes as well as having the largest mall in North America.
-The people there are known for their “Minnesota Nice” so don’t be afraid to ask for directions and they’ll likely give you extra tips on their favorite must-see places.
-Here are some tips if a visit is in your upcoming travel plans.
+The people there are known for their “Minnesota Nice”, so don’t be afraid to ask for directions - they’ll also probably give you extra tips on their favourite must-see places.
+Here are just a few reasons why you should visit Minneapolis.

 Mill City Farmers Market